Program Integrity & Audit

 Post Payment Audits

-TennCare’s Division of Audit & Investigations is responsible for performing EHR post payment audits for Adopt, Implement or Upgrade (AIU) and Meaningful Use (MU).
-The primary objective of a post payment audit is to determine the appropriateness of the EHR incentive payment received by an Eligible Professional (EP) or an Eligible Hospital (EH) based on meeting eligibility requirements for AIU/MU and attaining meaningful use.
-All payments received by an EP or an EH are potentially subject to audit.
+HCFA’s Office of Audit & Investigations is responsible for performing EHR post payment audits for Adopt, Implement or Upgrade (AIU) and Meaningful Use (MU).
+The primary objective of a post-payment audit is to determine the appropriateness and accuracy of the EHR incentive payment.
+All payments received are potentially subject to audit.

-The provider may be asked to provide documentation to support any of the information in his/her attestation for adopting, implementing, or upgrading (AIU) certified EHR technology and/or meaningful use (MU) of that technology.
+The provider may be asked to provide documentation to support any of the information in the attestation.
 In many cases, the information can be reproduced by generating system reports, etc. If any information used for the attestation cannot be systematically reproduced, a copy of the original documentation should be maintained.
-This documentation may be in the form of vendor communications, screenshots, etc. In light of the possibility of a post payment audit, providers are required to retain documentation in support of all attestations for no fewer than six years after each payment year.
+This includes data supporting Medicaid patient volume and or MU measures at the patient level.
+In light of the possibility of a post payment audit, providers are required to retain documentation to support all attestations for no fewer than six years after each payment year.

 If you have questions about the post payment audit process, contact: email@example.com.